-- Completed Phase III of the Riverside Dyke Upgrade, associated landscape improvements and Wascana Creek dredging between Albert Street and Elphinstone Street. - Completed Drainage Study for Area 12. - Provided drainage system renewal/rehabilitation at roadway renewal locations. - Continued the Home Flood Protection Education Program. - Constructed approximately 75% of the Dieppe Area drainage project.
+- Completed a conceptual design for drainage servicing in the southwest area of the city west of Lewvan Drive. - Completed Drainage Study for Area 12. - Provided drainage system renewal/rehabilitation at roadway renewal locations. - Continued the Home Flood Protection Education Program. - Completed construction of the Dieppe Area drainage project. - Completion of 13,689 metres of drainage main cleaning and CCTV inspection, 1,088 metres of lining and 79 locations of trenchless spot repairs.